adaprile/Gravity-Forms-WP-Comment-Blacklist/README.md

 * Add the filter to your WordPress theme's 'functions.php' file.

 * In your WordPress dashboard go to 'Settings > Discussion > Disallowed Comment Keys' (formerly known as 'Comment Blacklist' and 'Comment Blocklist' in WP versions < 5.5).
 Add the words you would like blacklisted, one per line.
-Or you can use the list I provided in this repository
+    * You can use the primitive list I provided in this repository, or consider using [Wordpress Comment Blacklist by splorp](https://github.com/splorp/wordpress-comment-blacklist) - This is a regularly updated blacklist with over 42,000 entries.

 * That's all!
 Now when a field value contains a match to any of the lines in the blacklist, the form submission will fail.